-About International Securities Identification Number (ISIN)
+About International Securities Identification Numbers (ISIN)

 There are three parts to an ISIN as exemplified by US-049580485-1 (the dashes don't count, they are there to add clarity).
 The code can be broken down as follows:

-• A two-letter country code, drawn from a list (ISO 6166) prepared by the International Organization for Standardization (ISO).
+A two-letter country code, drawn from a list (ISO 6166) prepared by the International Organization for Standardization (ISO).
 This code is assigned according to the location of a company's head office.
-A special code, 'XS'. is used for international securities cleared through pan-European clearing systems like Euroclear and CEDEL.
+A special code, 'XS'. is used for international securities cleared through pan-European clearing systems like Euroclear and CEDEL.
 Depository receipt ISIN usage is unique in that the country code for the security is that of the receipt issuer, not that of the underlying security.

-Use
+ISIN Use

 ISINs were once considered only a secondary form of security identification, used exclusively for clearing and settlement.
 In recent years, some European countries have adopted ISINs as their primary security identifier.
 An offering memorandum or an prospectus is often required to obtain an ISIN.
 ISIN's are implicitly used in the U.S. and Canada because they are built upon CUSIP numbers.
 Over time, most countries appear willing to adopt ISIN numbering either as a primary or secondary identifier to administer ISINs.